MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/bulk-modify-work-items.md

 > [!NOTE]
 > 1. You can't perform certain functions on work items whose WITs belong to the [Hidden Types Category](../work-items/agile-glossary.md#hidden-types).
 This includes all work items that track tests&mdash;such as test cases, shared steps, and shared parameters&mdash;code review requests and responses, and feedback requests and responses.
 > 2. You can choose to copy or clone a single work item from a query results list or from the [Actions menu of the work item form](remove-delete-work-items.md).
 You can only perform a clone or copy action for a single work item.
 Choose Copy work item when you want to create a copy of a work item and change its work item type.
 Choose Clone when you want to create another instance of the work item without changes to its work item type.
-> 3. You must be a member of the Project Administrators group or be [granted explicit permissions to move work items](../../organizations/security/set-permissions-access-work-tracking.md#move-delete-permissions).
+> 3. You must be a member of the Project Administrators group or be granted explicit permissions to [**Move work items**](../../organizations/security/set-permissions-access-work-tracking.md#move-delete-permissions).

-::: moniker-end

-::: moniker range="azure-devops-2019"

-> [!NOTE]
-> To exercise the **Change work item type** or **Move work items to another project**, you must have [disabled the data warehouse](../../report/admin/disable-data-warehouse.md).

 ::: moniker-end

 ::: moniker range=">= tfs-2017 <= tfs-2018"